Choosing The Right Air Filter For Your West Chester Home

 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What’s the best one?
 Does the price reflect the quality?
-These are just a few of the questions that make the selection mind-boggling.
-Let Wesley Wood Service Experts Heating & Air Conditioning crack the code of home air filters for you, so you can feel comfortable with your purchase.
+These are just a few of the questions that make selecting home air filters so mind-boggling.
+Let Wesley Wood Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a tried and true way to tell how efficient your current filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then using common table salt, begin to pour the salt through the filter and see the amount comes out the other side.
+Here’s a tried and true way to tell how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then using everyday table salt, begin to pour the salt through the filter then see the amount comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust that same size flow through.
-You really should upgrade your filter to something more efficient.
+You really should upgrade your filter to an air filter that’s more efficient.

 Home air filter selection depends primarily on three factors: Size, material and MERV rating.